Daumas117/Project_SQL_Retail_Sales/README.md

 ---

-## First findings.
+## 📝 First Findings

-*We know which clients have the most transactions.*
+- We know which clients have the most transactions.
-*We know which clients bought the most products.*
+- We know which clients bought the most products.
-*We know which clients spend the most.*
+- We know which clients spent the most.

 **Even though client_id #5 is not in the top 3 of the most transactions or products bought, it's the 3rd with the most amount of money spent.**